digicademy/beaconizer/Documentation/Setup/HarvestingLinks/Index.rst

    :alt: BEACON harvesting job

 Set a frequency and select the provider(s) you would like to harvest in the selector box.
-That's basically it.
+That's it.

 According to the specification, a BEACON aggregator should check the TIMESTAMP and/or UPDATE fields in the BEACON files for when to update the local copy of the data.
 The Beaconizer does this on each run of the scheduler.
 If the timestamp in the remote file is newer than the timestamp in the local provider record, the file is reharvested.
-If there is no timestamp but an UPDATE field, this is taken as basis for when to harvest a file again.
+If there is no timestamp but an UPDATE field, this is taken as basis for when to harvest a BEACON file again.

 Here is an overview over the other settings in the scheduler task: